Should you refinance or trade in your car?

 - Come prepared to negotiate.
 Much like buying a car, you can negotiate your trade-in price.
 If your car is in good condition for its age and has relatively low mileage, you may get a better price from the dealer.

 - Hand over the keys.
-Once you find a dealer, you want to trade in your vehicle with, sign any documents and get the title transferred.
-From here, you will either need to pay off your car loan or use the money as part of your down payment toward your next ride.
+Once you find a dealer you want to trade in your vehicle with, sign any documents and get the title transferred.
+From here, you must pay off your car loan or use the money as part of your down payment toward your next ride.

-There are a few additional routes you can take to lower your monthly payment, although some of them may end up costing more in the long run.
+You can take a few additional routes to lower your monthly payment, although some of them may cost more in the long run.

 Defer your payments

 Most lenders will allow you to defer your payments for up to three months if you are experiencing short-term financial hardship.
 But this doesn’t mean you will skip the payment entirely.
-Instead, the lender tacks it on to the end of your loan term, meaning you have to make up the payment later.
+Instead, the lender tacks it to the end of your loan term, meaning you must make up the payment later.

-Initiating a deferral typically involves submitting a hardship letter to your lender.
+To start a deferral, you usually must send a hardship letter to your lender.
 The letter should outline why you would like to defer payments and when you plan to resume them.
-The lender may request financial information that establishes the hardship you are experiencing.
+The lender may ask for documents showing the hardship you are experiencing, such as bills or your bank balance.

 Not everyone is granted a deferral.
 If your credit score needs work or your income has declined, you may not qualify.